Country Specific – Poland

 Bridges, underpasses and hydrological corrections

 Major bridges have generally been removed from the model, but for many smaller bridges and underpasses, additional hydrological corrections that allow water to flow through such structures may be necessary.
-SCALGO Live Poland includes a nationwide hydrological correction set based on layers from the GUGiK BDOT10k dataset.
+Scalgo Live Poland includes a nationwide hydrological correction set based on layers from the GUGiK BDOT10k dataset.
 Corrections have been generated at locations where rivers intersect roads or railroads, as well as at river sections that overlap with culverts (przepust).
 Secondly, corrections have been generated at road overpasses and tunnels.
 Each correction thus follows a line in the BDOT10k river or road network, with end points adjusted to match the elevation model as well as possible.
 In places where the elevation model is already hydrologically corrected (e.g. at large bridges), corrections are not generated.

 This data set is machine-generated, so some errors should be expected.
 However, since we only include corrections along known river and road lines, we believe it to be conservative in terms of water flow.